 Major Fairtrade products are evaluated on a three yearly basis, sometimes with additional focus on products in a specific country or as part of a particular theme.
 These types of evaluations are commissioned to independent, trusted research institutes with particular expertise into the effects of certifications.

-Evaluations provide an in-depth understanding into how we are performing alongside the Fairtrade Theory of Change [internal link to Theory of change page].
+Evaluations provide an in-depth understanding into how we are performing alongside the Fairtrade Theory of Change.
 Evaluations allow us to recognize and analyze areas that are proving challenging, where we can implement further action become more effective.
 In order to hold ourselves accountable, impact evaluations are internally commissioned and openly distributed to encourage greater understanding and knowledge of our system and impacts.
 See some of our most recent impact reports below.

 Fairtrade and the Colombian banana sector